tidwall/gjson/README.md

 see a 3-4x boost in performance without the need for external generators.

 This function works almost identically to `json.Unmarshal` except that it expects the json to be well-formed prior to being called.
-Invalid json will not panic or cause a decoding error.
+Bad json will not panic or cause a decoding error.

 Another difference is that `gjson.Unmarshal` will automatically attempt to